JuliaLang/julia/doc/src/manual/environment-variables.md

-The `JULIA_DEPOT_PATH` environment variable is used to populate the global Julia [`DEPOT_PATH`](@ref) variable, which controls where the package manager, as well as Julia's code loading mechanisms, look for package registries, installed packages, named environments, repo clones, cached compiled package images, and configuration files.
+The `JULIA_DEPOT_PATH` environment variable is used to populate the global Julia [`DEPOT_PATH`](@ref) variable, which controls where the package manager, as well as Julia's code loading mechanisms, look for package registries, installed packages, named environments, repo clones, cached compiled package images, configuration files, and the default location of the REPL's history file.

 Unlike the shell `PATH` variable but similar to `JULIA_LOAD_PATH`, empty entries in `JULIA_DEPOT_PATH` are expanded to the default value of `DEPOT_PATH`.
 This allows